Hiring A DJ

 DJs work under enormous pressure and they have a huge responsibility for the outcome of an event.
 Most people don't realize how critical the DJs job is until they're well into their event.
 But ultimately the success or failure of an event all falls on the DJ.
 It takes years of hard work and practice to really master how to read and work a crowd.
 Always ask about experience.

 One of the biggest misconceptions about mobile DJs is that all they do is show up on the weekends and play music.
 If you have ever been at an event, and seen a good DJ, most likely, the reason they seems so good, is because of all the work they put into it before the event ever started.
 A professional disc jockey service will normally invest 20 to 40 hours into every event, however, it may appear that you are paying for only "3 or 4 hours" (the part you see).
-Consultations, music purchasing And editing, preparation, set-up and tear-down, education, training, maintenance, and other business related endeavors add up to the overall success of your special occasion.
+Consultations, music purchasing, editing, preparation, travel, set-up and tear-down, education, training, maintenance, and other business related endeavors add up to the overall success of your special occasion.

 Get it in writing.
 Once I got a phone call from a panicked bride on the Wednesday before her wedding on Saturday and she could not find her DJ.
 When I asked, do you have a signed contract?
 After a long pause, the reply was no. Be sure to get every thing in writing and a signed contract.

 Your event will most likely require music to satisfy all ages and musical tastes so ask about variety and the policy on requests.

 Ask for a guarantee in writing.
 A professional DJ will be willing to give you a guarantee.